Interface Advanced¶

 Normal Swipe¶

-Use the following API to perform swipe operations on the interface, such as swiping up and down to scroll through a list.
-The following call implements an upward swipe.
-Adjust step as needed; a larger value will result in a slower swipe speed, which is more suitable for swipes requiring high precision.
+Use the following interface to perform swipe operations on the interface, such as swiping up and down to scroll through a list.
+The following call implements swiping up; the larger the step value, the slower the swipe speed, which is suitable for swipes requiring higher precision.

 Attention